Revature-Training-1302/notes/week3/sql.md

         delete from pets where id = 1;
         ```
     - Delete and Update commands without a where clause are dangerous, they will affect the entire table!!!
+3. Data Query Language (DQL) - all about reading data from our table
+    - select - selecting data from table
+        - General Structure: ```select <columns> from <table> where <condition>```
+        - specify which columns we want to view
+        - where condition to specify which rows we want to see
+        - the * indicates that we want every column:
+        ```sql
+        select * from person;

+        -- specify columns
+        select name, occupation from person;

+        -- specify rows:
+        select * from person where occupation = 'wizard';
+        ```
+    - "like" keyword, used to compare strings
+    - % sign is a catch-all delimiter
+    ```sql
+    select * from person where name like '%y';
+    ```

+## Truncate vs Delete vs Drop
+- truncate is going to wipe out a table completely
+- delete is going to delete records based on a condition
+    - if there is no condition, it acts the exact same way as truncate
+    - delete from fruits is the same as truncate fruits;
+- drop gets rid of the entire table